How to hyperlink in Photoshop

 Message text- The default message in the browser’s status for a selected slice or slices, is changed.
 Usually, here, the URL of the slice is displayed.

-Alt Tag/Alt- It specifies the Alt tag’s values for the one or more of the selected slices.
-The text in the Alt Tag appears in the browsers that do not support graphics.
+Alt Tag/Alt- It specifies the Alt tag’s values for one or more of the selected slices.
+The text in the Alt Tag appears in browsers that do not support graphics.
 It also appears as a tooltip in some browsers.
-Alt-text is the text that is visible in the place of the image when the image is downloading.
+Alt-text is the text that is visible in the place of the image when the image is downloaded.

 Author